-M-SOCE-034.1 Students will get an insight about text view and Indological approach to understand Indian social system.
+M-SOCE-034.1 Students will get an insight about text view and Indological approach to understand society and culture.

+Indian social system.

-M-SOCE-034.2 Students will be acquainted with the structural-functional view to interpret Indian society and culture.
+M-SOCE-034.2 Students will be acquainted with the structural-functional view to interpret Indian social structure.

-M-SOCE-034.3 Students will get a critical learning through Marxian perspective to analyse Indian social structure.
+M-SOCE-034.3 Students will get a critical learning through Marxian perspective to analyse Indian